SAP-docs/btp-integration-suite/docs/ISuite/50-Development/spike-arrest-bf441dc.md

 </tr>
 </table>

-The folFlowing fault variables are set when the policy triggers an error at runtime:
+The following fault variables are set when the policy triggers an error at runtime:

 **Fault Variables**